-The big attraction comes, with a walk through the dimly lit, 1000m long, old railway tunnel.
-A few ceiling lights guide you through, emerging into the daylight and cross-crossing river bridges, before returning via the gorge itself.
+The big attraction comes with a walk through a dimly lit -1000m long old railway tunnel.
+Only a few ceiling lights are lit up to guide you through, before emerging into the daylight.
+Next, we found ourselves criss-crossing river bridges, before returning via the gorge itself.

-Re-tracing our steps for part of the return journey, was the only downside.
-Nonetheless, a scenic and interesting walk, through historic countryside.
+Re-tracing our steps for part of the return journey was the only downside.
+Nonetheless, this is a scenic and interesting walk, through historic countryside.

 Sometimes, we just need a bit of a gentle stroll in idyllic surroundings, rather than a hard-going hike.
-This walk, ticks all those boxes and more, providing the most glorious sight of the Rainbow Falls, plunging into the pools, of the moss-covered rocks at the end of the trail.
+This walk ticks all those boxes and more.
+Providing the most glorious sight of Rainbow Falls, plunging into pools of moss-covered rocks at the end of the trail.

-Taking you on a well laid path, through the greenery of the bush, meandering alongside the river.
-Birdsong accompanied us, along with the sounds of the river, whirling over stones beside us.
+Taking you on a well laid path through the greenery of the bush, the route meanders alongside the river.
+Birdsong accompanied us, along with the sounds of the water, whirling over stones beside us.

-The return the same way, back to the start at Kerikeri basin, is a couple of hours.
-The historic stone house and water-side pub, across the river at the basin itself, are a good place to chill afterwards.
+The return is the same way, leading back to the start at Kerikeri basin in a couple of hours.
+The historic stone house and water-side pub across from the river basin itself, are a good place to chill afterwards.

 It’s often the lesser known places that end up being the most remarkable.
-This 5 hour walk left us completely mesmerised, it was simply stunning.
+No more so than this 5-hour walk which left us completely mesmerised – it was simply stunning.

 The views across spectacular bays were worth every once of effort, despite the legs being a bit shaky after the experience of clinging on to a metal rail!

 A definite surprise find, and one that will go down as the most fabulous day walks for us.